 [email protected] [ ~ ]# ls -la *.pem -rw-r--r-- 1 root root 1862 Jan 9 11:26 cert.pem -rw-r--r-- 1 root root 3448 Jan 9 11:27 fullchain2021.pem -rw-r--r-- 1 root root 1704 Jan 9 11:27 privkey.pem

 Install Let’s Encrypt SSL Certificate in VCSA with certificate-manager via shell

-As we are still inside our VCSA by shell, we can make use of the new certificate manager that is included since a few editions, to invoke it as simple as launching:
+As we are still inside our VCSA by shell, we can make use of the new certificate manager that is included in a few editions, to invoke it as simple as launching:

 That will show us the following menu, we will press 1: